 I have never had a rabbit before.
 Can I foster?

 Absolutely!
 We will give you a complete rundown on house rabbit care, and will always be on-call to assist you, should you need anything.
 Fostering is also a great way to see if rabbit ownership may be something you would like to do in the future.

 Can my foster bunny socialize with other pets?

 While we encourage you to get your foster rabbit used to everyday occurrences like a dog or cat walking by, or a bird squawking, we do not allow foster rabbits to socialize with resident rabbits.
 The rabbits will either end up fighting, or they will bond.
 Since we do not want any bunny getting hurt, and you cannot separate bonded rabbits, we do not allow your own personal rabbits and foster rabbits to interact.

 Foster homes are supplied with all the essentials by TBHRR.
 You will need to have a space in your home big enough to fit a 16 square foot pen, and room to store some rabbit supplies like a carrier, litter, food, and toys.
 An example of a typical foster setup is below:

 How do I get started?

 The first step is to fill out a foster application.
 This will help us match you with a rabbit who is a good personality fit for your home, gauge your experience level, and let us see what kinds of rabbits you would like to foster so we can either get one of our waiting bunnies ready, or be able to pull a rabbit from a shelter who is on our waiting list.

-To get started saving lives, please fill out the foster application in PDF (PDF version temporarily unavailable while we fix it) or MS Word format and email the completed version to firstname.lastname@example.org.
+To get started saving lives, please download and fill out the foster application in PDF (recommended!) or MS Word format and email the completed version to firstname.lastname@example.org.

 * If you do not have MS Word, a free Word-compatible word processor is available at http://www.openoffice.org/, with versions for Windows, Mac, and Linux.